 Ms. Becca Baldridge joined LCA in 2018 and teaches theatre and English.
 She grew up in the suburbs of Salt Lake City, Utah, and was involved in a variety of performing arts groups in the community, as well in school.
 She attended Southern Utah University and majored in Theatre Arts Education and minored in English Education.
 While attending school, she worked for the Utah Shakespeare Festival as a teaching artist and was a tutor for SUU’s Upward Bound summer program.
 Her passions include theatre, singing, and traveling.
 A few of her favorite travel experiences have been London, Ireland, France, New Zealand, Japan, and Hawaii.
 She enjoys teaching because she loves connecting with the students and helping them make connections with the larger world.

 Mr. Jones is from Evanston, Wyoming.
-He graduated from high school in 1997.
-He graduated with a bachelor’s degree in Health and Sports Science from Northwestern Oklahoma State University and also graduated with a Master of Education in Adult Education/Secondary Education from Northwestern Oklahoma State University.
+He holds a Bachelor’s Degree in Health and Sports Science from Northwestern Oklahoma State University and also graduated with a Master of Education in Adult Education/Secondary Education from Northwestern Oklahoma State University.

 Mr. Kelly was born and raised in southern Indiana before heading north for college.
 He attended Bethel University in South Bend, Indiana, and graduated with a Bachelor’s degree in English Education.
 While at Bethel, he played rugby and was a cheerleader.
 Immediately after he finished his student teaching at a local school, Graham was asked to stay on as a temporary replacement for a recently retired English teacher.
 Graham believes teaching is his calling and thoroughly enjoys working in the classroom.
 Outside the classroom, Graham is an outdoorsman who enjoys backpacking, climbing, skiing, canoeing, fishing and generally experiencing the wonder of God’s creation.